Career management

-Goals or objectives development
+Goals and development

 The career management process begins with setting goals/objectives.
 A relatively specific goal/objective must be formulated.
 This task may be quite difficult when the individual lacks knowledge of career opportunities and/or is not fully aware of their talents and abilities.
 However, the entire career management process is based on the establishment of defined goals/objectives whether specific or general in nature.
 Utilizing career assessments may be a critical step in identifying opportunities and career paths that most resonate with someone.
 Career assessments can range from quick and informal to more in-depth.
 Regardless of the ones you use, you will need to evaluate them.
 Most assessments found today for free (although good) do not offer an in-depth evaluation.

 The time horizon for the achievement of the selected goals or objectives - short term, medium-term or long term - will have a major influence on their formulation.